 Hair must be above the eyebrows, top of ears, and above the collar, neatly styled.
 Students may not use special hair products to style hair, causing it to be stiff.
 Hair completely or partially shaven with long hair over the shaved area is not permitted.
 No spiking of hair.
+No man buns.
+No braids.
 No design or straight lines shaved into hair.
 Hair may not extend more than two inches high above scalp.
 Students may not apply any products to hair that alters the natural color of their hair.
 No hair wraps or beads.
 Acceptable hair styles are at the discretion of the principal.
-Sideburns may not extend below midear.
+Sideburns may not extend below mid-ear.
 No facial hair - must be clean shaven.